YoussefNim/forward_head_posture_alert/readme.md

 # Forward Head Posture Alert - v1

 ## Overview
-This project aims to detect a user's posture using a webcam and alert them if they have bad posture (forward head posture).
+This project aims to detect a user's posture using a webcam and alert them if they have bad posture (forward head posture) that could lead to neck pain or other discomfort.
 The application uses :
 - **Mediapipe** for pose detection.
 - **OpenCV** for face detection and visualizations.
 - **winsound** and **threading** to play a sound (in a loop).